conan-io/docs/reference/config_files/conan.conf.rst

 The ``verbose_traceback`` variable will print the complete traceback when an error occurs in a recipe or even in the conan code base, allowing to debug the detected error.

+The ``error_on_override`` turn the messages related to dependencies overriding into errors.
+When a downstream package overrides some dependency upstream, if this variable is ``True`` then an error will be raised; to bypass these errors those requirements should be declared explicitly with the ``override`` keyword.

 The ``bash_path`` variable is used only in windows to help the :ref:`tools.run_in_windows_bash()<tools_run_in_windows_bash>` function to locate our Cygwin/MSYS2 bash.